The ultimate guide to Thanksgiving in Rome

 Don’t get too caught up in finding the perfect foods or the perfect restaurant.
 Friends and family and remembering to be Thankful are the essence of the holiday.
 Make sure to share what you are thankful for during your Thanksgiving meal.

-There will be a Thanksgiving Day Mass at St Patrick’s – America’s Catholic church in Rome – on Via Boncompagni 31 (near Via Veneto) at 10.30am on 24th of November.
+There will be Thanksgiving Day Mass at St Patrick’s – America’s Catholic church in Rome – on Via Boncompagni 31 (near Via Veneto) at 10am on the 27th of November.